luca-trnka/tinder-clone/full-stack.md

   - `done`

-- This endpoint should respond in JSON format with those orders only that are still in progress
+- This endpoint should respond in JSON format with those orders that have the status provided

   ```json
   [